This Day in History

 Time Periods: 1910

-Themes: Environment, Climate Justice, Media
+Themes: Climate Justice, Environment, Media

 Francis Molina’s article Remarkable Weather of 1911: The Effect of the Combustion of Coal on the Climate — What Scientists Predict for the Future was published in New York’s Popular Mechanics on March 1, 1912.
 It was then republished in New Zealand and other papers around the globe, becoming one of the first news items to directly connect increased coal burning, increased CO₂ emissions, and increasing temperatures of the Earth.
 According to the article, this phenomenon turns air into “a more effective blanket.”